 Computing class

 The computing services should be a part of other business services in a strict sense.
 For example, the calculation rate is part of charging services, and the charge execution can be conducted after the rate charge is calculated.
 The purpose of separating computing services from business services is to improve the reusability of computing processes.
 Therefore, computing services are more closed to technical services.
-In the dealing with the process, the computing class is similar to the technical class.
 The business calculation work needs to be completed according to the different participants before the initiation of the automatic process.

 Others